 One could look to the 2009 art fairs and 2011 art fairs simply for signs of recession and recovery.
-And yet the real story has changed to competition—more specifically, to competing models of where the action is.
+And yet the real story has changed to competition—more specifically, to competing models of where the action is, to the point that some have declared fall openings obsolete.
 The Armory Show has its two Hudson River piers in midtown once again, one "modern" and one "contemporary," and one can make a game of who counts as safely dead and who as truly contemporary.
 I trust that Fred Sandback at Susan Sheehan, Thornton Dial at Andrew Edlin, and Pat Lipsky at D. C. Moore enjoyed their temporary stay among the first, and I knew all along how much collectors appreciate having Jean-Michel Basquiat among them forever.
 Anyone as able to reinvent herself as often as Cindy Sherman fits in perfectly on both piers.
 So does Chuck Close, with the contrast between the early bold poses in black and white and his later grappling with age, disability, and his own hyperrealism.

 The Armory Show defines the action as the mainstream, now more mind-boggling than ever.
 One could have been using the afternoon to cover Manhattan.
 It has such newcomers with edgy reputations as Winkleman with lessons from Jennifer Dalton, Zach Feuer with open brushwork from Kianja Strobert, On Stellar Rays with monitors on the floor for performance by Clifford Owens, and another Lower East Sider in Eleven Rivington, with dense, lush abstraction by Jackie Saccoccio—whose solo show downtown was even better.
 It no longer even bothers with breaks for single-artist installations, although David Zwirner gave its space to site-specific abstract geometries by Michael Riedel, including three silkscreens and their mirror in wallpaper.
 It has its international cast, including a whole one-time wing for Scandinavia.
 I hope that whichever artist exhibits toilet paper labeled angst makes it available soon on college campuses for football weekends.